North Sewickley Township, Pennsylvania: History

-While no clear record has been found it appears that in 1801 North Sewickley Township was created when Sewickley Township was divided into New Sewickley and North Sewickley Townships.
+While no clear record has been found, it appears that in 1801, North Sewickley Township was created when Sewickley Township was divided into New Sewickley and North Sewickley Townships.
 Sewickley Township ceased to exist at that time.

 On May 31, 1985, the township was hit by an F3 tornado as part of the 1985 United States–Canada tornado outbreak, destroying four businesses (Hummel's Texaco Service Station, Spotlight 88 Drive-In Theater, Kemp's Butcher Shop and J & J Supply hardware store) and several homes.

 Geography

 North Sewickley Township is located in northern Beaver County, on the east side of the Beaver River.
 Its northeastern boundary is formed by Connoquenessing Creek.
 The northern boundary of the township is the Beaver County-Lawrence County line.

 According to the United States Census Bureau, the township has a total area of 54.6 sqkm, of which 53.8 sqkm is land and 0.8 sqkm, or 1.44%, is water.
+It contains the census-designated place of Hazen.

 North Sewickley Township is drained by tributaries of the Beaver River including Thompson Run and Bennett Run in the west.
 On the north and east, it is drained by Brush Run, a tributary of Connoquenessing Creek and directly by Connoquenessing Creek.